 If you’re already at home after your wisdom teeth removal, we hope you’ve incorporated this tip.
 If not, take this one as a bonus!

 Make sure your recovery space is set up BEFORE you get home.
 As your family dentist, we want you to go home to a healthy recovery space.
 Setting it all up after surgery is a hassle.
-You’re going to want to sit down, rest, and not fuss with pillows, blankets, and your comfy spot.
+You’re going to want to sit down, rest, and not fuss with pillows and blankets.

 After dental surgery, we recommend using gauze to help with the bleeding.
 Gently biting down on gauze for 30 minutes will help.
 If bleeding continues, rinse your mouth and repeat the process.

 If excessive bleeding does not stop after a few hours, feel free to give us a call at 616-949-5980.

 Rinsing your mouth is also important.
 Do not keep gauze in for more than 30 minutes at a time, as it will absorb too much blood and become unusable.

 A high amount of saliva is expected, so don’t worry if you’re experiencing that!
 While in recovery, do not do anything that involves strain or excessive activity as this can increase the bleeding.

 Sucking down a strawberry shake might numb your mouth, but the straw will slow or even harm your oral healing process.

 You might think that not having to chew your food is a benefit, and that’s true!
 But sucking on a straw will prevent your sutures from healing effectively after a tooth extraction.
 If you do crave a milkshake, you’ll have to eat it with a spoon.

 Avoid smoking after oral surgery.
 We recommend you avoid smoking at all times because it can cause gum disease, but especially avoid !
 Not only is it bad for your health and teeth, it too prevents your sutures from a proper recovery.